jenciso/newblog/content/blog/how-to-recovery-the-admin-password-in-grafana/index.md

   - monitoring
 ---

-For some reason, you lost your grafana admin password.
-So, if you've been using `sqlite` as your grafana backend storage, to recovery this password is easy.
-In order to do that, follow these steps:
+One day you can lose your grafana admin password and probably you will desire to recover it rather than reinstall.
+If your grafana has been using `sqlite` as backend storage, the recover process is easy.
+Here are the steps to do that:

 1. In your local machine, install the sqlite3 package